hannobraun/cnc-mill/README.md

 - [**PrintNC**](https://wiki.printnc.info/en/home): Moving gantry design with a frame based on steel tubing.
 - [**Millennium Mill**](https://www.reddit.com/r/MilleniumMachines/): C-frame mill based on aluminium extrusion.
 - [**ULTIMATE Bee**](https://bulkman3d.com/knowledge-base/ultimate-bee/): Classic moving gantry design, with what looks like high-quality components.
-- [**PocketNC:**](https://pocketnc.com/) 5-axis desktop CNC mill.
+- [**PocketNC**](https://pocketnc.com/): 5-axis desktop CNC mill.
 Interesting, in that it is used for milling aluminium (easy to find examples on YouTube), but has a relatively weak spindle (200W).
-- [**Nomad:**](https://carbide3d.com/nomad/) Pretty close to what I would like to build, in regards to the configuration, form factor, and enclosure.
+- [**Nomad**](https://carbide3d.com/nomad/): Pretty close to what I would like to build, in regards to the configuration, form factor, and enclosure.
 Notable for its weak spindle (70W).

 ### Configuration

 I believe that the following machine configurations are the strongest contenders:

-- **Moving gantry:** Tool moves in all 3 axes.
+- **Moving gantry**: Tool moves in all 3 axes.
-- **Fixed gantry:** Tool moves in x and z axes, table moves in y axis.
+- **Fixed gantry**: Tool moves in x and z axes, table moves in y axis.

 I have ruled out more exotic configurations for my first build (despite having lots of ideas), to reduce overall risk.